Noble Neighborhood Branch

 Diverse Community Hub

-Heights Libraries is significantly expanding its Noble Neighborhood branch.
-The original 1937 Walker and Weeks designed building is a well-liked important landmark in this community but the existing available space and site is not adequate to satisfy current and anticipated service goals and community requests.
+Heights Libraries significantly expanded its Noble Neighborhood branch.
+The original 1937 Walker and Weeks–designed building was an important landmark, but the available space was not adequate to meet the service goals and community needs.
 The project includes the demolition of the existing 1960’s addition, a renovation of the existing branch, and a new addition to the north.

 The addition includes more active library services such as Children’s, Teens, and Meeting Rooms, while the existing 1937 library includes quieter reading, study, and computer access areas for adults.
 Considerable feedback was gathered from the community which inspired the design and cemented the importance of an enhanced outdoor campus with landscape designed for additional areas to gather and connect.